-- Determine whether a particular student is learning the material. - Re-engage a student who appears distracted. - Break the routine of asking questions to the entire class. - Keep the class moving forward by asking the "expert students" in the class in order to receive a specific response.
+- Determine whether a particular student is learning the material. - Re-engage a student who appears distracted. - Break the routine of asking questions to the entire class. - Keep the class moving forward by asking the "expert students" in the class.

 When directing a question to a particular student, follow these three steps: